David du Plessis

-David Johannes du Plessis (7 February 1905 – 2 February 1987) was a South African-born American Pentecostal minister.
+David Johannes du Plessis (7 February 1905 – 2 February 1987) was a South African-born American charismatic minister.
 He is considered one of the main founders of the charismatic movement, in which the Pentecostal experience of baptism with the Holy Spirit spread to non-Pentecostal churches worldwide.

 Biography

-Born to missionary parents, an 11-year-old du Plessis accepted Christ in 1916, and he received the Pentecostal baptism with the Holy Spirit accompanied by speaking in tongues at the age of 13.
+Born to missionary parents, an 11-year-old du Plessis accepted Christ in 1916, and he received the baptism with the Holy Spirit accompanied by speaking in tongues at the age of 13.
 He was ordained in 1928 by the Apostolic Faith Mission of South Africa (AFM).
 In 1935, he became the general secretary of the denomination where he advocated closer ties between the AFM and South Africa's three sister churches.
 He later recalled that in 1936 Smith Wigglesworth, during a preaching tour in South Africa, prophesied over him that God would out pour his Spirit upon the historic churches and that he, Du Plessis, would be greatly involved in this.

 He worked with Donald Gee to promote cooperation among Pentecostal groups and was involved in organizing the first Pentecostal World Conference (PWC) in 1947.
 A year later, he resigned as secretary of the AFM to become organizing secretary for the PWC.
 He served in this role for nine years until 1959.

 Du Plessis and his family moved to the United States in the late 1940s.
 He taught at Lee College, a Church of God (Cleveland, Tennessee) school, from 1949 to 1951.
 He received preaching credentials from the Assemblies of God (USA) and moved to Stamford, Connecticut, in 1952 to serve as interim pastor of Stamford Gospel Tabernacle.
 In 1962, he surrendered his Assemblies of God preaching credentials under pressure from denominational leadership who opposed his ecumenical efforts.
 He remained a member of an Assemblies of God church in Oakland, California, and in 1980 his credentials were restored.